 The last thing to consider is water.
 Your body needs water to function and work through the training.
 Sodium and electrolytes are essential.
-Therefore you can drink other varieties of drinks from sports drinks, coconut water, among others.
+Therefore, you can drink other beverages like sports drinks, coconut water, among others.

 Six Pre-Workout Meal Ideas

 From the detailed information above, the meal plan’s idea is to combine all the macronutrients, carbs, proteins, and fats and come up with a sustainable meal that’ll support you through training.